lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 collisions and bypass a safety mechanism that ensures correctness in spite of fingerprint collisions in the fast path for synchronous instruments.

+#### InactiveCollectionPeriods

+The `InactiveCollectionPeriods` setting controls how many `Collect()` cycles with no updates are allowed before a record is removed from intermediate state.
+Larger values indicate more memory will be used and that callers are less likely to block while creating new aggregators.

+Setting this field to 1 means records will be removed from memory after one inactive collection cycle.

+Setting this field to 0 causes the default value 10 to be used.